LankeyBoard/RulesGraph/generatedRules.md

 In-between adventures you have a chance to rest, relax and prepare yourself for the next call to action.
 To gain the benefits of Resting and Relaxing (R&R) you must spend 5 nights in a safe and relatively comfortable shelter while only engaging in light activity.
 Eg. At home or in an inn.
 Or spend 14 days & nights in less than ideal conditions with no more than light activity.
 Eg. Sleeping in a tent in the woods.\
 After successful Rest and Relaxation, regain all lost Health and Stamina.
 You also lose any conditions that do not specifically last through a R&R

-### A Night's Sleep

-slug: NIGHTS-SLEEP

-ruleType: RULE\
-A good night's rest is still important to an adventurer.
-If you sleep for less than 6 hours in a 24 hour period, Test your Mettle each hour.
-The difficulty of this test increases by 1 for each hour beyond 24 hours.
-Pass (15+): You suffer no ill effects.
-Mixed (10-14): Reduce your current and maximum stamina by 3.
-Fail (9-): Reduce your current and maximum stamina by 10.
-If you are reduced to 0 stamina in this way you become unconscious.
-Once you sleep for at least 6 hours you lose any negative effects from a lack of rest and reset the difficulty of the test.

 # Tests

 slug: TESTS

 ruleType: RULE\
-Tests are how you determine the outcome of uncertain events, can you smash open a door (Mettle), talk a guard into looking the other way (Heart), dodging a tomato hurled at your head (Agility).\
+Tests are how you determine the outcome of uncertain events, can you smash open a door (Mettle), talk a guard into looking the other way (Heart), dodging a tomato hurled at your head (Agility).
-First the success and failure points of the test is set by the GM (Game Master) and the general outcome of success and failure are announced if it is reasonable for the player characters to know.
+First the success and failure points of the test are set by the GM (Game Master) and the general outcome of success and failure are announced if it is reasonable for the player characters to know.
 Then players can decide if they want to attempt the test.
 The player then rolls 1d20 and adds their stat bonus to the result.
 If the result is at least equal to the success point, they pass the test and have a beneficial outcome.
 If the result is greater than or equal to the failure point but worse than the success, then the result is mixed.
 The GM can offer success with a cost or mixed success.
-If the results are less than the failure pint, the result is a failure.
+If the results are less than the failure point, the result is a failure.
 In general the failure point is five less than the success point.

 ## Success